 Here’s why most people don’t bet on horse races: Because sometimes the favourite steed might have strong odds but still loses.

-A funny thing happened however; while the U.S. Federal Reserve acted somewhat according to script and eventually raised its benchmark rate, the Bank of Canada cut the bank rate—twice—in an effort to boost Canada’s stagnating economic growth.
+A funny thing happened however; while the U.S. Federal Reserve acted somewhat according to script and eventually raised its benchmark rate, the Bank of Canada interest rate was cut—twice—in an effort to boost Canada’s stagnating economic growth.

 As a result, GIC rates dropped rather than rose in the ensuing 24 months.